doctaphred/gitsync/README.md

 So the original idea behind this project was to reduce the friction between me and my git remotes, in order to avoid the problems that come up when I let my home directory configs get out of sync between machines.
+But at this point I can say with *very* definite certainty that it is *not* the solution I am looking for.